eworm-de/routeros-scripts/doc/fw-addr-lists.md

 > ⚠️ **Warning**: The script does not limit the size of a list, but keep in
 > mind that huge lists can exhaust your device's resources (RAM and CPU),
 > and may take a long time to process.
+> Even crashes for the complete scripting (and CLI) subsystem are possible.
+> This should be logged accordingly with warnings when global functions are
+> reloaded from scheduler.

 Requirements and installation
 -----------------------------